 Loriot supplies AÜW with its secure LoRaWAN network technology and lays the foundation for smart connected devices.

-The Akenza Core ensures the management of the whole IoT device fleet as well as the LoRaWAN network in one system.
+The akenza platform ensures the management of the whole IoT device fleet as well as the LoRaWAN network in one system.
 In addition to the integration with Loriot and device management, it enables the reading and visualisation of the data, as well as advanced data processing (via the Akenza Core rule engine).
 The user can visualize the device data on predefined Business Intelligence Modules or develop interactive IoT applications via the dedicated REST API.
 The rule engine is particularly useful to react instantly to events from devices and trigger specific actions (e.g. alerts, remote control).

 The pilot project

 During this collaboration, AÜW, Loriot and Akenza successfully assessed several potential use cases.
 A first example concerns the monitoring of recycling points.
 The remote measurement of the fill level of such recycling points enables to plan and optimize the waste collection process.
 Thanks to the plug and play capabilities of the Akenza core, AÜW could install a Sensoneo Single Sensor with little effort and measure the fill level efficiently.

 Remote reading of heat and water meters also shows clear optimization benefits for energy suppliers as it removes the need for manual intervention from a technical expert.
 Here, the AÜW could perform some tests with the DZG Smart Meter and Landis & Gyr sensors.

 Indoor environment monitoring was tested as well with Elsys ERS Eye and Elsys ERS CO2 sensors.
 These sensors are key in ensuring a better usage of office spaces by measuring the occupancy of specific areas (e.g. meeting rooms) as well as the air quality (CO2 levels).